mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 - It MAY verify that the PSN is sensible for the given flow, given information from the overlying transport about packets likely to be received.

-- If the PSN is higher than the next PSE to be sent in the opposite direction, subject to wrap as described above, it updates the next PSE to be sent.
+- It stores the PSN to be sent as the PSE on the the next packet it sends in the opposite direction.

-- If the S flag is set, it stores the PSN and determines whether to send a stop confirmation signal in a subsequent packet to be sent; see
-  {{bidirectional-stop-signaling}}.

 ## On-Path State Maintenance using the Basic Header